 The Kaneplex, Kanab Center, North Event Center, and Emergency Management Building (formerly Search and Rescue Building) will be open for events as long as the state phased guidelines can be followed and enforced by the event organizer.

 The City Office is now open and also available by phone at 435-644-2534 or online at kanab.utah.gov.
 The police station is closed to the public.
 If there is an emergency call 911 or if you need to speak to an officer call 435-644-5807.
-The Library is planning to open with safety precautions in place by June 1.
+The Library is open with safety precautions in place.

 Kanab City Baseball Fields, Skate Park, Tennis Courts, Outdoor Basketball Courts, Jacob Hamblin Park and Ranchos Park are now open with social distancing guidelines in place.

 The Swimming Pool is open.
-Only fifty patrons are allowed on a first come first serve basis.
 Restrooms are open but the dressing rooms are closed.
 All necessary steps are being taken to comply with state and local restrictions.

 Orderville town office is now open and can still be accessed over the phone at (435)648-2534 or online at www.townoforderville.com.

 Glendale town facilities are closed the public but can be accessed over the phone at (435)648-2341 or online at http://www.welcometoglendaleut.com/.
 The Glendale city park is now open.

 Big Water offices and facilities remain closed but can be accessed over the phone 675-3760.